 Students who are not offered a seat in the program following their Interview Day may be placed on an alternate list, at the recommendation of the Admissions Committee and/or the Program Director.
 The alternate list is activated as necessary by the Program Director.
 An alternate list is valid from the close of the interview process through the first week of classes for which the student applied.
 Alternate listed applicants not advanced to a seat are NOT considered for admission to the following class without reapplication.
 We will not be able to tell you your number on this list.

 There is no single formula for a successful personal statement as it pertains to the CASPA application or via your interview; different individuals will find different topics to be appropriate for them.
-Whether an interview or a personal statement, this is an opportunity to communicate information about you self that will aid us in reaching a decision based admissions process.
+Whether an interview or a personal statement, this is an opportunity to communicate information about yourself that will aid us in reaching a decision based admissions process.
 This could include, but is not limited to:

 These subjects, as well as other related topics, would be appropriate to help the committee make a thoughtful decision.